Enums in OpenAPI

 keyword to specify null

-as an accpeted value in an enum.
-Below is an example where a client can order a drink with one of three cup sizes, or no cup siz specified at all:
+as an accepted value in an enum.
+In the example below, a client can order a drink with one of three cup sizes or no cup size specified at all:

 OpenAPI 3.1

-OpenAPI 3.1 was intended to more closely align with the JSON Schema standard, and as such, the way to specify nullable types is different from 3.0.
+OpenAPI 3.1 more closely aligns with the JSON Schema standard.
+As a result, the way to specify nullable types differs from OpenAPI 3.0.
 Instead of using the nullable

-attribute, OpenAPI 3.1 uses JSON Schema's approach of using an array of types including the null
+attribute, OpenAPI 3.1 uses the JSON Schema approach with an array of types - including the null

 type.
 Here's the same example adapted for OpenAPI 3.1: